mimecorg/launchui-packager/README.md

 ## API

-LaunchUI Packager provides an API for creating binary packages for applications using LauchUI.
+LaunchUI Packager provides an API for creating binary packages for applications using LaunchUI.

 ```js
 const packager = require( 'launchui-packager' );